cboudereau/fpddd/README.md

 The most important idea is having an explicit domain in the code helps developer and new comers understanding as quick as possible and with the maximum domain fidelity.

-Typing all the things help to separate the implementation from the design.
+Typing all the things helps to separate the implementation from the design.
 Reviewing/challenging it thanks to the compiler helps a lot to see problems and take a decision quickly on the domain.

 ## Part II.
 Building Blocks of a Model-Drive n Design